 If you follow a simple path that leads away from the two temples, you’ll soon find yourself coming face to face with one of the rarest sights in Egypt – a rock cut tomb belonging to a Viceroy of Kush.
-What makes this particular tomb so fascinating, is the fact that just like the temples nearby, it too was relocated from its original location in order to spare it from the flooding that was caused by the construction of the Aswan High Dam during the 1960s.
+What makes this particular tomb so fascinating, is the fact that just like several other famous tourist attractions in Egypt, it too was relocated from its original location in order to spare it from the flooding that was caused by the construction of the Aswan High Dam during the 1960s.

 A Brief History Penout And His Tomb

 The tomb is that of Penout who was once a Viceroy of Kush during the reign of Ramesses VI.
 Visitors to the site will be able to see carvings on the tomb walls in which the Ramesses VI honors his civil servant.
 The Tomb of Penout was originally located in Aniba or Mi’am; an area which was home to many tombs.

 Unfortunately, more than 500 other tombs had to be left behind during the relocation process.
 In fact, the tomb of Penout is the only remaining one from this era.
 Many scholars believe that, had the area not been flooded, it would have been very similar to the Valley of the Kings.
 The only exception being that it was an area totally dedicated to the civil servants of the era, rather than to kings.

 Because Penout was also a priest of Horus, his tomb is particularly fine and even contains its very own altar, although the statues which would have once stood on it are now missing.
 The tomb also features large sections containing inscriptions and carvings, and a number of high quality paintings.
 Sadly, the tomb itself was robbed and no sign of Pennut’s mummy was ever found.

 Visiting The Tomb of Penout